bob19942021/Travel-Tracker/README.md

 # Travel-Tracker
+In this project I used HTML (ejs), CSS and JavaScript for front-end . for Back-end I used restful APIs, JavaScript, npm, body-parser and postgresql.
-A travel tracker that you can add your name and the places each person traveled to on the map.
-Personalizing the info for each new person added.
+A travel tracker that you can add each peroson's name and assign a color to color the countries on the map they travelled to.
+You can add multiple people and assign diffrent colors for each.